okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 1. In the Admin Console, go to **Directory** > **Groups**.
 1. Click **Add Group** , name it **Support**, and then click **Save**.
 1. Select the group that you just created and on the **People** tab, click **Assign People**.
-1. Add a user to the group for testing and click **Save**.
+1. Add a user to the group for testing.
+Make sure that the user has a working phone number included in their profile.
+1. Click **Save**.

 ### Add a rule to the policy

 Update the **Okta Dashboard** [preset authentication policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-preset-auth-policies) to include an additional factor by adding an additional rule for the Support group that you just created.

 1. In the Admin Console, go to **Security** > **Authentication Policies**, and then select the **Okta Dashboard** preset policy.
-1. Click **Add Rule** and do the following:
+1. Click **Add Rule** and name the rule.
-    * Name the rule.
-    * In the **AND User's group membership includes** dropdown list, select **At least one of the following groups**.
+1. In the **AND User's group membership includes** dropdown list, select **At least one of the following groups**.
-    * In the box that appears, start typing the group that you just created and select it when it appears.
+1. In the box that appears, start typing the group that you just created and select it when it appears.
-    * In the **AND Possession factor constraints are** section, clear the **Device Bound (excludes phone and email)** checkbox.
+1. In the **AND Possession factor constraints are** section, clear the **Device Bound (excludes phone and email)** checkbox.
-    * Verify that **Phone** is listed as an additional factor type in the **AND Access with Okta FastPass is granted** section.
+1. Verify that **Phone** is listed as an additional factor type in the **AND Access with Okta FastPass is granted** section.
-    * Click **Save**.
+1. Click **Save**.
 Users signing in to Okta are then required to use both their password and the Phone authenticator to authenticate.

-need to add a step to make sure that the user has a phone number listed in their profile - or have them add a phone number when on the preview tab.

 ## Activate the Telephony Inline Hook in Okta